What are the long-term effects of not seeking treatment for depression?

 Depression is a complex and severe medical illness that causes persistent sadness, hopelessness, and distressing symptoms in the body.
 These symptoms can negatively impair your ability to regulate your thoughts, behaviors, and emotions.
 Symptoms of depression can range from mild to severe and include insomnia, poor focus, tiredness, anger, poor cognition or problems remembering information, and thoughts of death or suicide.

-For patients suffering from depression, it is vital to seek out treatment early to avoid the risks associated with not seeking treatment.
+For patients suffering from depression, it is vital to seek out treatment early.

 What are the long-term social consequences of not seeking treatment?